Autoimmune Disease Symptom Checklist

 Biopsy

 A tissue biopsy may be necessary to confirm a diagnosis or evaluate the extent of tissue damage in certain autoimmune diseases.
-During a biopsy, a small sample of tissue is obtained from the affected organ or tissue and examined under a microscope for signs of inflammation, damage, or abnormal cellular changes.
+A sample of the affected organ or tissue is examined under a microscope for signs of inflammation, damage, or abnormal cellular changes.

 Specialist consultation